rodrickcalvin/data_analysis-crsh-course-part-2/README.md

 Series are more of lists with specific indices attached to each member of the list.
 The indices can be labelled with datatypes such as strings or integers as usually done.
 This is specified in the parameter of the Pandas Series Function.
+So I import pandas library into my virtual environment using pip install pandas